afarhadi99/nextjs-stripe-supabase-huggingface/README.md

 If you've deployed this template via the "Deploy to Vercel" button above, you can skip this step.
 The Supabase Vercel Integration will have run database migrations for you.
 You can check this by going to [the Table Editor for your Supabase project](https://supabase.com/dashboard/project/_/editor), and confirming there are tables with seed data.

 Otherwise, navigate to the [SQL Editor](https://supabase.com/dashboard/project/_/sql/new), paste the contents of [the Supabase `schema.sql` file](./schema.sql), and click RUN to initialize the database.

-#### [Maybe Optional] - Set up Supabase environment variables (not needed if you installed via the Deploy Button)

-If you've deployed this template via the "Deploy to Vercel" button above, you can skip this step.
-The Supabase Vercel Integration will have set your environment variables for you.
-You can check this by going to your Vercel project settings, and clicking on 'Environment variables', there will be a list of environment variables with the Supabase icon displayed next to them.

-Otherwise navigate to the [API settings](https://app.supabase.com/project/_/settings/api) and paste them into the Vercel deployment interface.
-Copy project API keys and paste into the `NEXT_PUBLIC_SUPABASE_ANON_KEY` and `SUPABASE_SERVICE_ROLE_KEY` fields, and copy the project URL and paste to Vercel as `NEXT_PUBLIC_SUPABASE_URL`.

-Congrats, this completes the Supabase setup, almost there!

 ### Configure Stripe